Bandra Kurla Complex high-speed railway station

-Bandra Kurla Complex high-speed railway station, shortened to Mumbai BKC station, is an under construction high-speed railway station on the Mumbai–Ahmedabad high-speed rail corridor.
-This station is located at Bandra Kurla Complex in Mumbai, the capital of Maharashtra and the financial capital of India.
-It is the first and the southern terminus, as well as the only underground station of the Mumbai–Ahmedabad high-speed rail corridor.
+Bandra Kurla Complex high-speed railway station, also known as Mumbai BKC station, is an under-construction high-speed railway station on the Mumbai–Ahmedabad high-speed rail corridor.
+Located at Bandra Kurla Complex, Mumbai, Maharashtra, India, it is the only underground station on the Mumbai–Ahmedabad high-speed rail corridor and the southern terminus of the corridor.
+It is India's first underground bullet train station, located at a depth of approximately 32 metres (105 ft) below ground level, equivalent to a 10-storey standalone building.
+The station will have six platforms, each approximately 414 metres (1,358 ft) long, sufficient to accommodate425 m length for 16-coach E5 Series Shinkansen trains.
+The station is being constructed under Package C1 of the Mumbai–Ahmedabad high-speed rail corridor by a Joint Venture (JV) of Hyderabad-based Megha Engineering and Infrastructure Limited (MEIL) and Hindustan Construction Company Limited (HCC), contracted by the National High-Speed Rail Corporation Limited (NHSRCL).

 Construction

 The National High-Speed Rail Corporation Limited (NHSRCL) had originally invited tenders for Package "C1" of the Mumbai-Ahmedabad high-speed rail corridor (MAHSR) in November 2019, but cancelled it in February 2022.
 Tenders were re-invited in July 2022, with a deadline of five years.
 The MEIL-HCC Joint Venture (JV), consisting of Hyderabad-based Megha Engineering and Infrastructure Limited (MEIL) and Hindustan Construction Company Limited (HCC), won the tender in December 2022.
 The NSHRCL signed an agreement with the MEIL-HCC JV for the design and construction of the high-speed railway station in March 2023.
 In September 2023, the JV began construction on the station after acquiring 4.8 hectares of land at the Bandra-Kurla Complex, with a completion deadline of 54 months.
 The station is slated to be completed by March 2028.